← Back to home

 Technical Advisor

 Founder and CEO of Infinite Potential.
-Delivered $20M+ in technical projects for the Indian Army, Navy, and Air Force.
-Brings large-scale deployment, sovereign-grade security, and operational resilience experience to Aiseptor's roadmap.
+Delivered over $20M in technical projects for the Indian Army, Navy, and Air Force, in environments where security failures are not post-mortems but operational consequences.

-Honest stage disclosure.
-We're alpha — users on production, no revenue yet, bootstrapped roughly $20K to date.
-The signal that matters is what we've built, who's validated it, and who's signed an LOI.
+Alpha.
+Users on production, no revenue yet, bootstrapped roughly $20K to date.
+The signal that matters is what we've built, who's validated it, and who's signed the LOI.

 100+

-C-suite assessment and talent-acquisition executives interviewed to validate the buyer problem before a single line of enterprise feature code shipped.
+C-suite assessment and talent leaders interviewed before a single enterprise feature shipped.

 2 pilots

-Two pilot runs with 100+ candidates at an Ivy League research university — real assessments, not simulations.
+Two live pilot runs, 100+ candidates each, at an Ivy League research university.

-Distinct AI-cheating and exfiltration attack vectors identified, reverse-engineered, and neutralized in the MVP.
+Distinct AI-cheating and exfiltration attack vectors reverse-engineered and neutralized in the MVP.

 Patent pending

-Ephemeral user-space network enclave — deployable in under 60 seconds, no kernel drivers, no persistent install.
+Ephemeral user-space network enclave, deployable in under 60 seconds with no kernel drivers and no persistent install.

 Alpha live